 MINISTER AND ELDERS

-We currently have seven serving elders who oversee the running of all aspects of our church.
+The serving elders oversee the running of all aspects of our church.
 More major decisions are taken by members at a church meeting.

 Numbers of Elders vary year on year, as they are elected by the church membership annually and serve for a period of three years, after which they can be re-elected for a further three years.